 From 11 October 2020, the owner’s manual (if complying with the US Standard) or instruction handbook (if complying with the European Standard) accompanying the quad bike must also provide information alerting consumers to the risk of rollovers, when the risk of rollover is increased and how to best operate the quad bike safely in higher risk conditions.

 The hang tag is intended to allow consumers to compare the stability of different models within a particular category of quad bikes by providing consumers with information about the minimum angle the quad bike tipped sideways on to two wheels when it was tested on a tilt table by the manufacturer.
 Quad bikes with higher numbers (bigger tilt table angles) are more stable.

 From 11 October 2020, a lateral stability hang tag must be attached to quad bikes so that it is clearly visible and legible at the point of sale.
 The hang tag must record the minimum angle the quad bike tipped sideways on to two wheels (its tilt table angle).
-The lateral stability hang tag should have the form and content as follows (not to scale):

 When developing the tag, the following information is required to be inserted:

 - XX.X° = the minimum angle at which the quad bike tipped sideways on to 2 wheels